What is graphene?

 While a number of factors influence graphene nucleation and growth, it is well established that CVD graphene will always have edges, nanoscale defects and grain boundaries where carbon to carbon bonding can be disrupted.
 The basic process for CVD graphene production on Copper and Ni is described in the diagram below.

-When it comes to graphene, “good” is a relative measure – what may be “good” for one application may not perform for another.
+But when it comes to graphene, we believe that “good” is a relative measure – what may be “good” for one application may not perform for another.
 Thus, we eschew labels such as “good” because what ultimately matters most is whether the graphene performs.
 Graphene is not a “one size fits all material” and must be designed to consistently meet the performance needs of industry and the user.

 Among the properties/characteristics with respect to which we can optimize our graphene to meet the needs of the application are: